 Int

-microphone, brief case, table, paper, gun, police hat, cloak and two chairs
+microphone, brief case, table, paper, gun, police hat,

 Tri-pod